Freediving: Competitive apnea

 Competitive freediving is currently governed by two world associations: AIDA International and Confédération Mondiale des Activités Subaquatiques (CMAS).
 Historically, there were two more organisations that regulated freediving records and activities — International Association of Freedivers (IAFD) and Freediving Regulations and Education Entity (FREE).
 Each organization has its own rules on recognizing a record attempt which can be found on the organization's website.
 Alongside competitive disciplines, there are record disciplines — disciplines that are not held in competitions, that are just for setting world records.
 There is a third organization, Guinness, which in addition to AIDA and CMAS presides over record disciplines.

 Almost all types of competitive freediving are individual sports based on the best individual achievement.
-Exceptions to this rule are the bi-annual AIDA Team World Championship, where the combined score of the team members makes up the team's total points, and Skandalopetra diving competitions held by CMAS, the only truly ‘team’ event in freediving for which teams are formed by two athletes: one acting as the diver (βουτηχτής) and the other acting as an assistant (κολαουζέρης).
+Exceptions to this rule are the bi-annual AIDA Team World Championship, where the combined score of the team members makes up the team's total points, and Skandalopetra diving competitions held by CMAS, the only truly 'team' event in freediving for which teams are formed by two athletes: one acting as the diver (βουτηχτής) and the other acting as an assistant (κολαουζέρης).

 Disciplines

 There are currently eleven recognized disciplines defined by AIDA and CMAS, and a dozen more that are only practiced locally.
-All disciplines can be practiced by both men and women, and only CMAS currently separates records in fresh water from those at sea.
+All disciplines can be practiced by both men and women, and only CMAS currently distinguishes records in fresh water from those at sea.
 The disciplines of AIDA can be done both in competition and as a record attempt, with the exception of variable weight and no limits, which are both solely for record attempts.
 For all AIDA depth disciplines, the depth the athlete will attempt is announced before the dive; this is accepted practice for both competition and record attempts.
 Most divers choose monofin (MF) over bifins (BF) where there is a choice.